GoatCounter self-hosted setup on a VPS

 Create a new VPS…

-…or use an existing one, goatcounter just needs free ports 80 and 443 (if you want to run it behind a reverse proxy on another port, you can, but you’ll have to adjust the setup script a bit).
-For this guide, I’m using Arch Linux on Linode, as it’s a rolling release (nice if you don’t wanna take care of the VPS too much) with reasonably small userspace.
-Most other distros are needlessly large out-of-the-box.
-On the other side, Alpine doesn’t have systemd and other niceties, so I wouldn’t recommend that either.
+…or use an existing one, GoatCounter just needs free ports 80 and 443 (if you want to run it behind a reverse proxy on another port, you can, but you’ll have to adjust the setup script a bit).
+For this guide, I’m using Arch Linux on Linode, but any systemd-based Linux distro should work.

 Basic distro setup